nature-heart-software/izabela/README.md

 ## What is Izabela?

-Izabela is a text-to-speech application that allows you to communicate with an artificial voice through your speakers or as an audio input!
+Izabela is a text-to-speech application that allows you to communicate with an artificial voice on your speakers or as an audio input!

 It was designed primarily to help mute people and people with speech disabilities communicate with their friends over